unoplatform/uno/doc/articles/concepts/overview/philosophy-of-uno.md

 ## Let views do views

 Separation of model, view and presentation keeps your code loosely coupled and easy to maintain.
-Features like databinding and attached properties let you write clean, elegant MVVM-style code.
+Features like data binding and attached properties let you write clean, elegant MVVM-style code.

 ## Native intercompatibility (leave an escape hatch)